bobbyhadz/aws-cdk-sns/README.md

-# SNS Example in AWS CDK [SQS, Lambda, DLQ] - Complete Guide
+# SNS Example in AWS CDK [SQS, Lambda] - Complete Guide

 A repository for an article on [bobbyhadz.com](https://bobbyhadz.com/blog/aws-cdk-sns)